-Health Plus: Vanderbilt's health promotion programs to advance healthy lifestyle practices.
+Health Plus: Vanderbilt University Medical Center's health promotion programs to advance healthy lifestyle practices.

-- Healthy Lifestyle Coaching: Health Plus provides personal lifestyle coaching as a benefit for Vanderbilt faculty/staff and spouses.
+- Healthy Lifestyle Coaching: Health Plus provides personal lifestyle coaching as a benefit for VUMC faculty/staff and spouses.

 - Vanderbilt Recreation and Wellness Center - Gain access to the exercise facilities & classes with a monthly membership.